Are you trying to learn everything about Cricut Design Space and don’t even know where to start?

 – Uploads: upload your images and cut files to the program.

-You need to consider something fundamental on this panel; unless you have Cricut Access, images, ready-to-cut projects, and Cricut fonts cost money.
+You need to consider something fundamental on this panel; unless you have Cricut Access, pretty much all images, ready-to-cut projects, and Cricut fonts cost money.
 If you use them, you will have to pay before cutting your project.

-If you still have doubts about Cricut Access.
-Do yourself a favor and read this ultimate guide I put together for you to find out whether you need it or not.
-It’s seriously a lifesaver.
+If you still have doubts about Cricut Access, do yourself a favor and read this ultimate guide I put together to find out whether you need it.

 Now that we saw a little preview of what everything was for on this panel.
 Let’s see what happens when you click on each of those buttons.

-When you click on NEW, and if you are already working on a project, you will receive a warning on top of the window asking you whether you want to replace your project or not.
+When you click on NEW, and if you are already working on a project, you will receive a warning on top of the window asking you whether you want to replace your project.

-If you want to replace your project, make sure to save all the changes from the current project; otherwise, you will lose all that hard work.
-After you save, a fresh new and empty canvas will open up for you to get started.
+If you want to replace your project, save all the changes from the current project; otherwise, you will lose all that hard work.
+After you save, a fresh, empty canvas will open up for you to start a new project.

 Templates help you visualize and see how your project will fit on a particular surface.
 I think this feature is just out of this world.

 If you want to personalize fashion items, this tool is marvelous because you can select sizes and different types of clothing.
 Plus, they also have a lot of various categories that you can choose from.